Reach-Above/reach-above.github.io/duffins.md

          {
             id: 'Chapter14',
             title: 'Taking Action',
-            iimage: './duffins/Chapter14.jpg',
+            image: './duffins/Chapter14.jpg',
             description: 'We disagree with the paving over of an important wetland in Pickering and we hope you agree.
 We have written a petition that has been approved by the Clerk’s Office.
 Mike Schreiner, MPP and Ontario Green Party Leader has agreed to read them on our behalf in the Ontario Legislature.
-Print and sign our petition and send it here <a href="https://docs.google.com/document/d/1ns3jzwtCvhkCiIy9hQTbc7Y2WYkEm-I1xApZiLCZ2Mg/edit?usp=sharing">PICKERING WETLAND PETITION</a> <br>MPP Mike Schreiner, Room 451 111 Wellesley St. W. Toronto, Main Legislative Building, Queens Park, Toronto, ON  M7A 1A2',
+Print and sign our petition <a href="https://docs.google.com/document/d/1ns3jzwtCvhkCiIy9hQTbc7Y2WYkEm-I1xApZiLCZ2Mg/edit?usp=sharing">PICKERING WETLAND PETITION</a> and send it here: <br>MPP Mike Schreiner, Room 451 111 Wellesley St. W. Toronto, Main Legislative Building, Queens Park, Toronto, ON  M7A 1A2 <br>You can also write to your local MPP to let them know that you want the MZO on the Duffins Creek wetland removed and the land protected.',
+            location: {
+                center: [ -79.06120, 43.83727],
+                zoom: 15.59,
+                pitch: 0.00,
+                bearing: 0.00
+            },
+            onChapterEnter: [],
+            onChapterExit: []
+        },
+	{
+            id: 'Chapter15',
+            title: 'News Update',
+            image: './duffins/Chapter15.jpg',
+            description: 'A lot has happened in the past week regarding this issue.
+In fact, a spokesperson from Amazon has come forward and said that they would not build a warehouse on a provincially significant wetland.
+Mayor David Ryan has expressed his disappointment.
+The developer has promised not to develop on the land.
+However, the MZO that was issued is still in place and the land is still not safe from being paved over.
+We need as many people as possible to come forward to pressure the Provincial government to remove the MZO for this property and encourage the City of Pickering to protect this land in perpetuity (forever).',
             location: {
                 center: [ -79.06120, 43.83727],
                 zoom: 15.59,